 If you do not show proof of your financial responsibility as of the date of the offense the Bureau of Motor Vehicles will suspend your operator’s license and a reinstatement fee will be required.

 If you are unable to pay by your court date or need more time to seek counsel, we offer continuances.
-Your first continuance can be issued through the office between the hours of 8:00 am – 5:00 pm, Monday-Friday.
+Your first continuance can be issued through the office between the hours of 8:00 am – 4:00 pm, Monday-Friday.
+First continuances will be issued up to 3:00 pm on your assigned court date.
 Continuances must be done in person by the individual the citation is issued to.
 Only the first continuance will be given without appearing in court.
 All subsequent continuances must be requested in court.

 The Village of Lockland does not offer Stay to Pays (payment plans).